Zeth was invited to speak at the 11:FS podcast on Blockchain Insider. Here’s what he had to say about breaking into the Blockchain industry:

 It’s tough.
 Generally speaking, you want somebody who’s maybe worked with multiple languages, and maybe big data sets.
 Distributed systems, or maybe polyglot engineers is probably what you’d call them.
 Each of these platforms is built on different languages, and so someone who understands multiple languages is better equipped to handle the complexity of working in blockchain.

-So, I guess this is the challenge, right?
+I guess this is the challenge, right?
 We’re still seeing a market that’s pretty complex, and you’re looking for diamonds, really, because there aren’t many of these polyglots.

 No, there are not.
-There’s a lot more guys coming through, or the newer platforms are looking for a lot of functional programmers, which is an emerging trend across the whole of the dev space.
+There’s a lot more guys coming through, or the newer platforms are looking for a lot of functional programmers, which is an emerging trend across the whole of the developer space.

 What’s a functional programmer?